Gupton Farm campsite site rules

 Please leave by 11am on your day of departure.
 If you wish to extend your stay, please inform reception before 10am.

-Dogs are not allowed on the permissive footpaths where the bird hide is situated, however you can walk your dog from the campsite to the beach on the bridleway where there are no dog restrictions and there are also no dog restrictions on Freshwater West Beach.
+Dogs are not allowed on the permissive footpaths where the bird hide is situated due to ground nesting birds, however you can walk your dog from the campsite to the beach on the bridleway where there are no dog restrictions.
+Dogs are allowed on Freshwater West Beach.

 We want everyone to enjoy their stay at Gupton Farm, please be considerate to your neighbours and keep noise levels to a minimum particularly between the hours of 10pm and 8am.

 We have three fields and one hardstanding pitch with electric hook up away from the main camping fields.